 After the general assembly the model got a gray base coat with the airbrush to check for any flaws.
 This shows all irregularities and is a good primer for the final colors.
 Often I use Revell Aqua 75 "steingrau" acrylic paint, which is highly diluted with a mixture of distilled water and IPA (isopropyl alcohol).
 Any imperfections were corrected with a bit of filler and sanding.

-My modelling friend Bas gave me a CARACAL set CD72010 and it had a nice scheme for a MiG-29A "9-12" in memory of Polish pilot Pisarek.
+My modelling friend Bas gave me a CARACAL set CD72010 and it had a nice scheme for one of these ex-Czech MiG-29A "9-12" in memory of Polish pilot Pisarek and the no.303 squadron that flew in the Second World War in the Royal Air Force.
 The indicated colors are FS36270 medium gray and dark gray FS36118 on top in a simple camouflage scheme.
 I assume these are equivalents of the actual colours of the real aircraft.

 I airbrushed acrylic from Gunze Sangyo acrylic #306 FS36270.
 Next a bit of masking was done (I used Revell masking film) and than followed the FS36118 using Gunze Sangyo #305.